slurmulon/generator-collector/README.md

 `entity` accepts any synchronous or asynchronous `value` and maps it against the provided `resolver`, returning a yieldable promise.

 Resolvers can be defined as a:
- - **String**: Wraps value in a single property object, enabling (but not strictly necessary for) querying
+ - **String**: Wraps value in a single-property object, enabling (but not strictly necessary for) querying
  - **Function**: Accepts a resolved value and maps it into a new value

 It's only required to use `entity` when you: